hawkerboy7/de-logger/README.md

 ### Save log messages to a log file

-### Change the func method
-Make method func self aware.
-So if it is possible let the func method figure out the name of the function it is in.

 ### Individual config
 Configure methodes individually (with regard to time, date and ms).